jimtyhurst/git-10-commands/part_01-intro.md

 1. [revert](https://git-scm.com/docs/git-revert)
 1. [fetch](https://git-scm.com/docs/git-fetch)

 After the tutorial, you can browse the official [Reference Manual](https://git-scm.com/docs) for the details of these commands when/if you need them.
-Most of these commands are covered briefly in "[10 Git commands you should know](https://towardsdatascience.com/10-git-commands-you-should-know-df54bea1595c)".
+Most of these commands are covered briefly in Jeff Hale's tutorial, "[10 Git commands you should know](https://towardsdatascience.com/10-git-commands-you-should-know-df54bea1595c)".